rubenerd/rubenerd.com/content/post/2020/trademarks-and-foss-projects.md

 ---
 title: "Trademarks disputes in tech"
 date: "2020-08-08T08:44:35+10:00"
-abstract: ""
-thumb: ""
+abstract: "Would GitHub have been as popular otherwise?"
 year: "2020"
-category: Thoughts
+category: Software
 tag:
+- git
+- github
+- podcasting
--
+- rsync
 location: Sydney
 ---
 Trademark disputes and confusion have exited since they have; a tautological statement for which I couldn't resist.
 But in the spirit of realising when I've been previously wrong about something, I'm here to explore the idea that there may be something to trademark antsiness in tech after all.